pyroesp/pyroesp.github.io/_posts/2020-12-26-PlayStation-pedal-controller.md

 Depending on which controller button you want to press through the pedal, you need to clear/set the correct bit in these bytes.
 That's why there is a check to see if ```PEDAL_BUTTON``` is higher than 7.

-The corresponding can be found in the includes and here:
+You can find the bit position for each button in the includes and here:
 ```C
 /* Controller Buttons */
 #define BUTTON_SELECT 0